Ischemic Heart Disease Program

 Researchers are enrolling patients in randomized clinical trials exploring the efficacy of cardiac delivery of autologous CD34+ bone-marrow-derived stem cells after acute myocardial infarction and refractory angina.

-Studies in the Ischemic Heart Disease Program also focus on individualized medicine, with a major priority being the Tailored Antiplatelet Initiation to Lessen Outcomes Due to Decreased Clopidogrel Response After Percutaneous Coronary Intervention (TAILOR-PCI) trial, which is funded by the Mayo Clinic Center for Individualized Medicine.
+Studies in the Ischemic Heart Disease Program also focus on individualized medicine.
+A major priority is the Tailored Antiplatelet Initiation to Lessen Outcomes Due to Decreased Clopidogrel Response After Percutaneous Coronary Intervention (TAILOR-PCI) trial, which is funded by the Mayo Clinic Center for Individualized Medicine.

 This prospective, international, multicenter, randomized trial is testing the hypothesis that using a genotype-guided dual anti-platelet therapy strategy in patients undergoing percutaneous coronary intervention will result in significantly improved cardiovascular outcomes in patients with reduced-function CYP2C19 alleles.